 Brassidic acid, a carboxylic acid with a 22 carbon chain, was first prepared from erucic acid by Reimer W. in 1886.
 In fact, hydrogenation of erucic acid gives behenic acid and, as by-product, brassidic acid.

-It is an unsaturated fatty acid with a single trans double bond which originates from position 9 from the methyl end, and is the trans-isomer of erucic acid.
+It belongs to the group of unsaturated fatty acids, with a single trans double bond which originates from position 9 from the methyl end, and is the trans-isomer of erucic acid.
 Because it is a trans fatty acids, shorthand nomenclature cannot be used to name it.
 It is a member of the sub-group called very long chain fatty acids or VLCFA, namely, fatty acids with 20 carbon atoms or more.

 Molecular weight: 338.56768 g/mol